VueGWT/vue-gwt/docs-source/book/introduction/your-first-component.md

 #### Java Class
 To create our Component, we must create a Class annotated by `@Component` and `@JsType` that extends `VueComponent`.

-All the `public` attributes and methods of this Class will be accessible in our template.
+All the `JsInterop` attributes and methods of our Component Class will be accessible in our template.

+Meaning either:

+ * `public` attributes/methods
+ * `protected` attributes/methods annotated with `@JsProperty`/`@JsMethod`

+In this documentation we chose to set all our properties to `public` for brevity.
+But `@JsProperty protected` would also work without problems.

 ***SimpleLinkComponent.java***
 ```java